 The most recent power outage popped up on Date Night.
 My husband Michael and I had just finished a relaxing, fabulous, 3-course Italian dinner at one of our favorite places on island, Luca.
 We had martinis at the bar while we waited for our table, giggling that we had the house to ourselves since the kids were back in Canada with Grandma for Spring Break.
 We were seated for dinner where we washed it down with a delicious bottle of Barbaresco, without a care in the world.
 An hour later, we were full, tipsy, and ready to pass out.

 As we drove closer to home, we noticed all the lights on the streets and businesses were out.
-We pulled into the driveway and sure enough, the garage door wouldn’t open.
+We pulled into the driveway and sure enough, the garage door wouldn’t open without power.
 Michael and I looked at each other.

 “Did you bring your house keys?” he asked me.

 I looked at him like he was from outer space.
 “Look at the size of my purse.”
 I held up my tiny handbag.
 “So, that’s a no. I’m guessing you don’t have them either?”
 My voice, along with my fantasy of my plush bed, sank.